mauronofrio/android_device_oneplus_hotdog_unified_TWRP/README.md

-# Device Tree for OnePlus 7/7 Pro/7 Pro 5G (guacamole, guacamoleb, guacamolec)
+# Device Tree for OnePlus 7T Pro(hotdog)

-The OnePlus 7 Pro (codenamed _"guacamole"_) is a flagship smartphone from OnePlus.
+The OnePlus 7T Pro (codenamed _"hotdog"_) is a flagship smartphone from OnePlus.
-It was released in May 2019.
+It was released in September 2019.